edvardsorby/TDT4250-Model-Driven-Software-Engineering/README.md

 - Path: *final-project-group07/Xtext-examples/examplesXtext*
 - Create a file with the file ending “.bgdl” to use the language.
-- The project automatically compiles to react code when saving the file.
+- The project automatically compiles to React Native code when saving the file.

 ### Resulting code:

-To test out the code, you need to place it inside the React application.
+To test out the code, you need to place it inside the React Native application.

 Generated files location: *Xtext-examples/examplesXtext/src-gen*